bingoex/EasyMessageQueue/README.md

 A Msg queue in C language for all C\* project

  - only support one push one pop
+ - two queue, one request one response
  - no lock
+ - use shm memery
- - just use at a buffers for msg temperar
+ - just at a buffers for msg temperar